 This rediscovery encouraged me to create Tsutsumi as well as “ma space design”.

 Spatial design has been my profession for a long time.
-I wanted to help people fill their ‘ma’ with beautiful products and artworks while inspiring them to act responsibly towards our environment.
+My job is to help people fill their ‘ma’ with beautiful products and artworks while inspiring them to act responsibly towards our environment.
 With Furoshiki, we create ‘ma’ in a piece of cloth.
 We cocoon appreciation, care and compassion as a gift to someone we love.
 I want to spread this beautiful Japanese culture to the world.

 “My mission is to encourage people to reconnect with not only nature but also people and create a little network of appreciation.
 A message of goodness that you pass on.
 Just like our ancestors did.”

 Tsutsumi 包: Furoshiki wrapping cloth